Wing Jig-its are a tool for

 The single Jig-it is use in combination with others as a system to support wings while they are being built.
-Each Jig-it is made from durable material, traditionally aluminum but in my case I chose Maple.
+Each Jig-it is made from durable material, traditionally aluminum but in this case Maple.
 Maple is solid, without cracks, has the consistency of a plastic, and can be worked with hand tools and can be finished with your favorite varnish.
+It’s durable, and holds its settings well.

-This is only for the leading edge if the leading edge is installed into ribs on edge.
+This is only for the leading edge if the leading edge is installed into ribs on edge, otherwise no simple modifications to spars are needed.
+These nubs are removed and trimmed off later in the building process.

-You will find that this makes a straight structure for further construction.
 This particular wing is spar less, but could be placed back in the jig and top and bottom main spars added at this stage.
 This wing gets sheeted fully and in this case strength is from the fact that the wing sheeting is attached to each rib.
+The wing design is from a aerobatic class airplane and was an interesting project in that the wing is spar-less.
+There is no main spar and the strength for this wing is incorporated in the Skin.
+The wing is fully sheeted and there are more ribs than typical.
+This construction resulted in a very stiff wing that is very strong overall.
+One of the lightest wings that I have completed.

 The advantage of the wing remaining in the jig is that the system is strong enough to support the wing while sheeting work is done.
 Top and bottom are completed in this method.
 One could have removed the jigs at this stage and completed sheeting on a flat bench but the jig holds things in place well so that weights and pinning of sheeting and parts can be made easily.